ErnSur/Unity-Http-Debugger/README.md

 - If the request URL doesn't start with HTTPS or HTTP try to add it (very low priority)

 #### Stash View
-> nothing right now.
-> Stash view is less important right now as Postman does it 100 times better
+> Stash view is less important right now as Postman does it 100 times better.
-> It is better to focus on features unique to this tool
+> Development should focus on features unique to this tool.

 #### All-in-One window
 - create an editor window that contains all views like it was at the beginning of the project